UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 = Don't miss out on the latest news! =

-We're constantly creating new features and premium add-ons.
 Don't miss out.
-[Join the Campfire](http://ukuupeople.com "Join our email newsletter").
+[Join the Campfire](https://ukuupeople.com/ "Join our email newsletter").
 [Tweet to us](http://twitter.com/ukuupeople "UkuuPeople on Twitter") and like our [Facebook page](http://facebook.com/ukuupeople "UkuuPeople Facebook Page").

 = Go get your people! =